Electronic Benefits Transfer System (EBT)

 EBT Card Replacement

 When an EBT card is lost, stolen or damaged, the recipient should call the EBT Help Desk at 800-997-9999.
-After verification of the recipient’s identity, and if the cardholder still resides at the address shown on the EBT system, the current card will be statused and a replacement card will be mailed.
+After verification of the recipient’s identity, and if the cardholder still resides at the address shown on the EBT system, the current card will be canceled and a replacement card will be mailed.
 The recipient will continue using their PIN.

-If, however, the address shown on the EBT system is incorrect, the Help Desk will normally status the card as lost, stolen or damaged and advise the cardholder to contact their County Office to update their address.
-Help Desk staff are not allowed to change addresses on the EBT system, only DHHS can do so.
-After the address had been updated in ANSWER, the County Office should email EBT Support to have a replacement card mailed.
+If, however, the address shown on the EBT system is incorrect, the Help Desk will normally status the card as lost, stolen, or damaged and advise the cardholder to contact their County Office or log into their account via Access Arkansas to update their address.
+Help Desk staff are not allowed to change addresses on the EBT system, only DHS can do so.
+After the address has been updated in the eligibility system, the County Office should request a replacement EBT Card from the “EBT Card Replacement” screen in the ARIES system.